 When staff and students complete our 16-week mindfulness education and mindful movement training, they are prepared to integrate these beneficial practices into the school day, even after we’ve gone.

 Upon completion of the training, our staff remains on-site to assist your staff as they begin to incorporate mindfulness in the classroom.

 Our Founder, CEO and Board of Directors

 We’re very excited to announce our founding board of directors, a group of esteemed Philadelphia professionals and educators, without whom our efforts and services would not be possible.
 We’ll be posting this information shortly, so please check back soon.

 501 (c) (3) Status

-The School Mindfulness Project is in the process of applying for 501(c)(3) status.
+The School Mindfulness Project has applied for tax exempt, 501(c)(3) status.
 Support can currently be provided to The SMP, and your contributions will be tax-deductible at such time as we receive 501(c)(3) status.
-While our tax-exempt status is pending, you may instead wish to support our initiative, by making donations directly to the non-profit community partner organizations of the schools in which we are scheduled to begin working.
+While our tax-exempt status is pending, you may instead wish to support our initiative by making donations directly to the non-profit community partner organizations of the schools in which we are scheduled to begin working.
 Please contact us using the contact form below.
 We’re happy to tell you more.

 In 2017, we will be partnering with Stanton Elementary School, a South Philadelphia based K-8 school, and will be announcing the addition of a second school shortly.
 We work with two schools per year, and are beginning our efforts in South and West Philadelphia.
 If you are a South or West Philadelphia K-8 or high school interested in partnering with the SMP, please contact us.